Aspirin is a common drug for relieving minor aches, pains, and fevers. People also use it as an anti-inflammatory or blood thinner.

 The most common side effects of aspirin are:

-- irritation of the stomach or gut
+- stomach or gut irritation

-The following adverse effects are possible, but less common:
+The following adverse effects are less common:

 - worsening asthma symptoms

-- inflammation of the stomach
+- stomach inflammation

 - stomach bleeding